MatthewGilligan/WriteUp/Week5.md

 Describes the sections and their attributes (size, location, alignment)

 #### How ELFs actually work
 ELFs use a process called Linking & Loading in order to combine object files into an executable.
 It will then use the loader to read the headers and load the program into memory based off of what it reads.
+You can think of an ELF file like a recipie book: outlining what resources a program needs, telling the computer how to load the program into memory and run it, and all of the instructions to make it work.

 ### Ghidra